 On the other side of Nicaragua, there is a sparsely inhabited coast where tourism doesn’t exist.
 There are no roads.
-There are Miskitos.
+There are wild Miskitos.

 Getting of the plane in Puetro Cabezas

 An island destined to disappear, as there were no trees to prevent from erosion.
 Only a few of the islands in this chain still remain.